gargum/ESP-BLE-HID/README.md

  - [x] Compatible with MacOS
  - [x] Compatible with iOS* *(iOS itself lacks absolute pointer support)*

+## Features Currently in Development

+- [] Matrix support - Developing the system for defining key matrices and encoder pins
+- [] Keymap support - Developing the system to create keymaps corresponding to a user-defined matrix
+- [] Split communication - Figuring out ESP-NOW wireless support for the full 20 board maximum
+- [] Rumble support - Developing the system for supporting gamepad haptic feedback
+- [] Documentation - Writing the docs for ESP-BLE-HID

 ## Installation
 - (Make sure you can use the ESP32 with the Arduino IDE.
 [Instructions can be found here.](https://github.com/espressif/arduino-esp32#installation-instructions))
 - [Download the latest release of this library from the release page.](https://github.com/T-vK/ESP32-BLE-Keyboard/releases)